Orlando Green Card Attorney

 Generally, a permanent resident should not travel outside of the United States for six months or more at a time.
 Otherwise, upon return, the inspecting officer may conclude that the resident abandoned his or her residence in the U.S.

 One way to avoid having the length of your absence considered as abandonment is by applying for a re-entry permit.

-Since travelling outside of the U.S. may have serious consequences, consult with an experienced immigration attorney first.
+Since traveling outside of the U.S. may have serious consequences, consult with an experienced immigration attorney first.

 Applying for a Green Card through Marriage

 As the world draws closer and closer, there are increasing cross-cultural marriages.
 Americans marrying non-Americans wish to keep their spouses in the U.S. This is basically a two-step process.
 First, the U.S. Citizen or permanent resident must petition for his or her spouse.
 The petitioner must establish to the USCIS that the marriage was entered into in good faith; for establishing a married life together, not just to confer an immigration benefit upon the alien.